pbella/Cuis-Ports/README.md

 ##### Installation

-A. Reestablish #compilerClass in Cuis

-	1. Unzip attached file compilerClass.zip
-	2. start Cuis 2330
-	3. Open file list
-	4. click on 2331
-	5. click on [install]
-	6. click on 2332
-	7. click on [install]
+A. Download Cuis4.2-2337 or later

-B. pull down the OMeta*.st files from https://github.com/pbella/Cuis-Ports
+B. Pull down the OMeta*.st files from https://github.com/pbella/Cuis-Ports

 C. File in in the  following sequence